 Blog / Beginner's handbook / Color Matching Guide for Print-on-Demand Products

-First and foremost, you’re the designer in charge.
-You want your work to come out as you envisioned it, and don’t want to risk the printing software misrepresenting the colors you chose.
+First and foremost, you’re here because you’re the designer in charge.
+You want your work to come out as you envisioned it and don’t want to risk the printing software misrepresenting the colors you chose.

-And third, beautifully cohesive colors just look better and that’s another point why you should focus on color matching from design files to prints.
+And third, beautifully cohesive colors just look better.
+That’s another reason to focus on color matching from design files to prints.

 Here’s what we’ll go through to master the art of color matching:

-The writer Roy T. Bennett noted: “It takes sunshine and rain to make a rainbow.”
-Same goes for color matching.
+Writer Roy T. Bennett said: “It takes sunshine and rain to make a rainbow.”
+The same goes for color matching.

-Before we wander into the world of color, let’s go through my glossary of color printing terminology so you can get a better grip on color matching.
+Before we explore the ins and outs of color, let’s review the glossary of color printing terminology so you can get a better grip on color matching.

-The RGB color model is based on the way how we see colors—with the help of light.
+The RGB color model is based on how we see colors—with the help of light.
 Similarly, the RGB color model is used to display images on devices that emit light.

 All printers use the CMYK color model.
 The printed colors are created by overlaying the four colors in CMYK.

-Each color model has its own color space and limitations to what it can display.
+Each color model has multiple color spaces and limitations on what it can display.
 The way color is displayed varies across devices too.
 For example, the colors you see on your phone screen will look slightly different than on tablets.

-Color profiles define the color values within a color space they were created in.
+Color profiles define the color values within the color space they were created in.
 For example, you take a photo of a tomato and then upload it to Instagram.
 Your phone will then pass the color profile information to Instagram, so your tomato photo is in the shade of red it was captured in.
-Most common color profiles are sRGB and Adobe RGB for the RGB color model, PSO Coated v3 and Fogra51 for CMYK.

 When you convert a digital design to a different color space than you designed it in, you alter its gamut.
 Some of your original colors can change to the closest available colors in the color space you converted it to.

-The RGB color space has a broader color gamut than CMYK, so you can lose colors (especially bright neons) when converting a design created in RGB to CMYK.
+The RGB color space has a broader color gamut than CMYK, so converting a design created in RGB to CMYK can result in a loss of colors (especially bright neons).

 Now you know all the whats related to color matching and color design.
 You’re ready to understand the whys.